Advanced UTM Naming Conventions Guide (Complete Framework)

 • Is interested in establishing a consistent workflow in naming UTMs

-• Likes to automate processes with the help of tools such as UTM.io
+• Likes to automate processes with a URL builder tool such as UTM.io

 • Works with a team